cgevans/gro-tmbundle/README.md

 gro-tmbundle
 ============

-A tmbundle for Gro language support in TextMate (2) and possibly SublimeText and TextMate 1
+A tmbundle for Gro language support in TextMate (2) and possibly SublimeText and TextMate 1.

+[Gro](http://depts.washington.edu/soslab/gro/) is a cell programming language developed by [the Klavins Lab](http://soslab.ee.washington.edu/) at the University of Washington.

 Installation
 ------------